 Obviously, these results run counter to the claim that strontium increases fracture risk!

-Yes, and calcium wins.
-“The simultaneous intake of strontium and calcium remarkably reduces the bio-availability of strontium.”
+In short, strontium competes with calcium for absorption…and calcium wins: “The simultaneous intake of strontium and calcium remarkably reduces the bio-availability of strontium.”

 For this reason, it is best to take strontium supplements and calcium at different times of day to get the most benefit.